smaccoun/aeson-generic-ts/README.md

 ## Flavors

 A flavor is just another name for a type that represents how you want your Typescript customized to.
 There are currently two supported flavors: **Vanilla** and **FpTS**.
-You can also write your own flavors (TODO...instructions for this)
+You can also write your own flavors

 ### Built In Flavors